 What does it take to be at the Elite level in HYROX?

-The Elite 15 races at the 2024 HYROX World Championships saw the 15 fastest men and women in the sport battle it out for the crown of HYROX World Champion.
+The Elite 15 races at the 2025 HYROX World Championships will see the 15 fastest men and women in the sport battle it out for the crown of HYROX World Champion.

 As the sport continues to grow, so does the standard of the top athletes…

-To give readers an understanding of what it takes to reach this “Elite” level, I surveyed the qualifying athletes.
+To gain an understanding of what it takes to reach this “Elite” level in the sport, we surveyed the 30 qualifying athletes.
 Here’s some of the main findings…

 The Athletes